Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

   "crypto/tcp",
   heading-offset: 3
 )
-== Modify packet on the flys
+== Modify packets on the fly
-Packet modifications are carried out using a *Python* (@stack:mitm-python) script, leveraging the *Scapy* (@stack:mitm-scapy) library.
+Packet modifications are carried out using a *Python* script, leveraging the *Scapy* library.
 *Scapy* is particularly useful for on-the-fly modification.
 With *Scapy* it is straightforward to dissect the different layers of a packet.
 To extract the #gls("ip") layer, one can use the statement ```python scapy_packet = IP(pck.get_payload())```.
 To check if the packet is #gls("tcp") and retrieve its payload, the function ```python payload = bytes(scapy_packet.payload.payload)``` can be used.

 This binary payload contains the Modbus message, which can be inspected and altered as needed.
-If the destination port is 1502, the packet is from the controller heading to the server.
+If the destination port is 502, the packet is from the controller heading to the server.
 In this case, the attacker should check if the request concerns a door sensor or the motion sensor and then save the transaction ID of this request.

-If the source port is 1502, the packet is from the server and is destined for the controller.
+If the source port is 502, the packet is from the server and is destined for the controller.
 The attacker should then verify whether the response corresponds to a previously saved transaction ID and, if so, modify the response as necessary.

 #pagebreak()
 == Summary